Rynestrm/SummerAddition/README.md

-# Just some small summer learning project
+# Just a small summer learning project for JavaScript